How much do bloggers REALLY earn in 2025? (Statistics from the Blogging Income Survey 2025)

 Key takeaways

-This data would seem to suggest that, if you are currently with Raptive, you *may* get better RPMs switching to Mediavine.
+This data would seem to suggest that, if you are currently with Mediavine, you *may* get better RPMs switching to Raptive.
 However, I would add a caveat that everyone’s situation is different.
-RPMs vary due to a whole host of different factors and I certainly cannot promise that you will get better RPMs at Mediavine!
-It could certainly be worth exploring, though… perhaps hopping on a quick chat with Mediavine to discuss your specific circumstances.
+RPMs vary due to a whole host of different factors and I certainly cannot promise that you will get better RPMs at Raptive!
+It could certainly be worth exploring, though… perhaps hopping on a quick chat with Raptive to discuss your specific circumstances.

-Likewise, the data would also seem to suggest that if you are currently with Mediavine, you should probably stay where you are.
+Likewise, the data would also seem to suggest that if you are currently with Raptive, you should probably stay where you are.
 (But with the same caveat!)

-These results also underline that it’s really worth doubling down on your SEO efforts in order to get into Mediavine / Raptive as the RPMs are, the data suggests, considerably better.
+These results also underline that it’s really worth doubling down on your SEO efforts in order to get into Mediavine ‘proper’/ Raptive as the RPMs are, the data suggests, considerably better.

 Current requirements are a minimum of 50,000 sessions for new sites joining Mediavine and a minimum of 100,000 monthly pageviews for new sites joining Raptive (or 50,000 pageviews for Raptive Rise).

-If you don’t have the pageviews yet to qualify for Mediavine (or Raptive), the data shows that your best bet is probably SHE Media, which has a minimum pageview limit of 20,000 monthly pageviews.
+If you don’t have the pageviews yet to qualify for Mediavine ‘proper’, the data shows that your best bet is probably Journey by Mediavine, which has a minimum pageview requirement of around 10,000 monthly pageviews.

-Of course, I must caveat all of this by saying that, as all ads will have something of a negative effect on User Experience, and therefore SEO, putting ads on a smaller site may slow your progress towards getting the minimum pageview requirements for a higher paying ad company.
+And there is another thing to consider here… All ads will have something of a negative effect on User Experience, and therefore SEO.
+This means putting ads on a smaller site is very likely to slow your progress towards getting the minimum pageview requirements for a higher paying ad company.
 You may decide it’s a better option to focus on getting up to 50,000 sessions as fast as possible, before putting ads on your site.

 (And even if you are not with Mediavine, it may be worth reading that post, as a lot of the advice will work with other ad companies too!)